mehreentahir16/infra-lab-instruqt-track/03-identify-depleted-resources/assignment.md

 With infrastructure monitoring, you can quickly identify issues in your system as well as the entities that are affected by those issues.

-> **Note:** Since we're sending mock traffic to the site using loader service, it takes some time for the service to spin up and start sending traffic.
-Moreover, the Golden Signals' High CPU has a 5 minute time interval before it fires the alert.
-If you don't see your host alerting just yet, sit back and allow it some time.

 ## Identify depleted resources

 Go to [New Relic](https://one.newrelic.com) and select **Hosts** from left-hand menu.